geraldbahati/webline-backend/README.md

 ## CI/CD Setup

-This project uses GitHub Actions for Continuous Integration and Continuous Deployment (CI/CD) to automatically build, test, and deploy the application to Digital Ocean using a blue-green deployment strategy.
+This project uses GitHub Actions for Continuous Integration and Continuous Deployment (CI/CD) to automatically build, test, and deploy the application to Digital Ocean.

 ### Prerequisites